rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 ---

-Dr. Rohitash Chandra is USyd Research Fellow at the Centre for Translational Data Science and School of Geosciences at the University of Sydney.
+Dr. Rohitash Chandra is a Senior Lecturer in Data Science  at School of Mathematics and Statistics,  UNSW Sydney.
 His research interests are in areas of deep learning, neuro-evolution, Bayesian methods, solid Earth Evolution, reef modelling and mineral exploration.
-Currently he is developing novel learning algorithms for robust and dynamic decision making given misinformation and uncertainty from the environment.
-This provides a synergy of deep learning methods with Bayesian inference, and multi-task  learning.
-Furthermore, he is involved in projects that employ machine learning methods and Bayesian inference via  parallel tempering for solid Earth evolution, mineral exploration, and reef modelling.

 **Current Research Projects**